sharepointoscar/devopsoscar.github.io/_posts/2019-02-04-deploy-jenkins-to-your-k8s-cluster-using-a-custom-docker-image-that-uses-jenkins-configuration-as-code-jcasc.md

 # The Jenkins Configurations
-There are two key configurations I decided to incorporate as a starting point, to demonstrate how that is done:
+There are two key configurations I decided to incorporate as a starting point, to demonstrate JCasC works:

 * **Branding Jenkins** - using the Simple Theme Plugin and specifying a Theme   because who likes the default UI???